MoonshotLab/internet-of-wild-things/README.md

 Setting and retrieving pin values can be accomplished via the REST API listed below.

 ### Pub Sub API
-There is subscription event called `update`.
+There is subscription event called `input-update`.
 By subscribing to this event, your application will be immediately notified of any change to a digital or analog input.
 Analog inputs are broadcast whenever a threshold is met, the value can be modified within the threshold setting on the firmware.

 ### REST API
 * To list all available methods: